google/android-fhir/codelabs/engine/README.md

     ---

     Notes:
-    * enableEncryptionIfSupported: Enables data encryption if the device supports it.
+    * `enableEncryptionIfSupported`: Enables data encryption if the device supports it.
     * RECREATE_AT_OPEN: Determines the database error strategy.
 In this case, it recreates the database if an error occurs upon opening.